alexcheng1982/jdk-loom-faq/README.md

 According to the JDK release process, features in Project Loom will be broken down into several JEPs and made available in different JDK releases.
 For JDK 19, the early-access builds can be downloaded from [jdk.java.net](https://jdk.java.net/19/).
 JDK 19 builds only contain features targeted to JDK 19.

+The table below shows a list of targeted features in Project Loom.

 | Feature                                                     | Target JDK Release | Status                                        |
 | ----------------------------------------------------------- | ------------------ | --------------------------------------------- |
 | [Virtual Threads](https://openjdk.java.net/jeps/425)        | 19                 | Preview                                       |